SecretX33/CommandRunner/README.md

 ## Placeholders

-Additionally, there are many placeholders that can be used in commands.
-Placeholders are strings that you can use in commands that will be replaced in runtime by their equivalent counterpart in the context of the file event.
-They are super simple to use, and to make it even clearer, let's not only describe it, but also use an example, assume the following:
+Placeholders are strings that can be used in commands that will be replaced in runtime by their equivalent counterpart in the context of the file event.
+There are many placeholders that can be used in commands, and they are super simple to explain by example, so let's go with that.
+Assume the following:

 **Watched folder:** `/project`